 Cardiomyopathy is a condition in which the muscle of the heart is abnormal in the absence of an apparent cause.
 This terminology is purely descriptive and is based on the Latin deviation.
-HCM is a primary and usually familial cardiac disorder with heterogeneous expression, unique pathophysiology, and a diverse clinical course, for which several disease causing mutations in the genes encoding proteins of the cardiac sacomere have been reported.
-There are some forms of HCM, that are currently being debated by the medical community regarding how they should specificly be defined because the causethe hypertrophy in these cases is now understood to be from other mutations impacting either the storage of glycogen or lysosomal storage within the heart.
+HCM is a primarily and usually familial cardiac disorder with heterogeneous expression, unique pathophysiology, and a diverse clinical course, for which several disease causing mutations in the genes encoding proteins of the cardiac sacomere have been reported.
+There are some forms of HCM that are currently being debated by the medical community regarding how they should specifically be defined because the cause of the hypertrophy in these cases is now understood to be from other mutations impacting either the storage of glycogen or lysosomal storage within the heart.

-While HCM has typically been recognized by its structure ie., hypertrophy, the electrical function of the heart are also adversely affected.
-There are four types of cardiomyopathy: "hypertrophic", "dilated", "restrictive" and "right ventricular".
+While HCM has typically been recognized by its structure ie., hypertrophy, the electrical functions of the heart are also adversely affected.
+There are four types of cardiomyopathy: “Hypertrophic”, “Dilated”, “Restrictive” and “Right ventricular”.